MCPCat/mcpcat-python-sdk/README.md

 - **User session replay** 🎬.
 Follow alongside your users to understand why they're using your MCP servers, what functionality you're missing, and what clients they're coming from.
 - **Trace debugging** 🔍.
 See where your users are getting stuck, track and find when LLMs get confused by your API, and debug sessions across all deployments of your MCP server.
+- **Existing platform support** 📊.
+Get logging and tracing out of the box for your existing observability platforms (OpenTelemetry, Datadog, Sentry) — eliminating the tedious work of implementing telemetry yourself.

 ## Getting Started